Frequently Asked Questions

-“We just signed the paperwork to get 120% of our energy from solar panels.
+Thanks Ovanova for “We just signed the paperwork to get 120% of our energy from solar panels.
 We had been interested in looking into solar for a while but weren’t really satisfied with the options.
 Then we heard about Ovanova through a friend.
-Not only did they make a donation to a worth cause just because I scheduled a time and answered the phone, they also patiently worked with me for six months to make sure I had the design, equipment, pricing, and financing options that were best for me.
+Not only did they make a donation to a worth cause just because I was willing to learn, they also patiently worked with me for six months to make sure I had the design, equipment, pricing, and financing options that were best for me.
 It turned out to be an awesome deal.
 If you’ve ever been interested in looking into solar, Ovanova is a friendly way to learn and to save yourself thousands of dollars if you go solar.
 And the process is all done on the phone and online to make it convenient for you.”–S. Ogburn

 “It was great to have such an easy way to create a donation for something I care about, but those guys are way too idealistic and get way too excited about solar on their webinars for my taste.”–Probably some people.

-Any organization or cause who has members and supporters who own a home or property in one of our active service areas.
+Any organization or cause who has members and supporters who own a single family home or full building in one of our active service areas.

 Instead of using marketing dollars to connect with people willing to explore solar via expensive channels owned by large corporations, we give those funds directly to organizations adding value to their communities.

 We can create campaigns with organizations whose primary supporter base is located in an area where their utility company has net-metering (or similar agreements) available for residential solar energy producers.

-Supporters living in other states who support those organizations can still use our service if invited by a friend or relative, but it will take longer in those places to fulfill the requests of people who choose to transition to solar after exploring
+Supporters who support organizations living outside of these areas can still use our service if invited by a friend or relative, but it will take longer in those places to fulfill the requests of people who choose to transition to solar after exploring.

 We hold webinars on Mondays for folks who think they’d like to use our service to raise funds for their organization.